 ABOUT ME

-My name is Sarah Rath and I have been an artist and designer for a large portion of my life.
-I have been a problem solver from a young age, driven by my inquisitive nature.
-I find inspiration in using design as a means to answer questions and address the problems that I encounter.
+I am Sarah Rath and have been an artist and designer for most of my life.
+As a problem solver from a young age, I continue to be driven by my endless curiosity.
+I find inspiration in using design as a tool to answer questions and address common problems.

-At RGD Design Thinkers 2023, I was able to meet Stefan Sagmeister, one of my graphic design idols since my early discovery of design.
-Along with attending a small-table talk with him and other book publishers, speakers like Eleni Beveratou and Catalina Estrada proved why I feel so strongly about making positive change.
-With my adaptable and diverse skillset, I bring a new perspective to any team.
+At RGD Design Thinkers 2023 I met Stefan Sagmeister.
+He has been one of my graphic design role models since I first discovered this field.
+The small-table talk with Stefan and other publishers, and keynote speakers such as Eleni Beveratou and Catalina Estrada reinforced my strong desire to make positive change.
+With my adaptable and diverse skillset, I bring a new perspective to any creative team.

-As for my experience, I have an incredible collection of design and art expertise gathered from both the United States and Canada.
+I have an incredible collection of design and art education institutions in the United States of America and Canada.

-Prior to entering my post-secondary college degree, I attended two separate pre-college programs during my high school years.
-In 2018, I earned a mastery of graphic design, figure drawing and painting at Monserrat College of Art.
-I also attended Maine College of Art and Design in 2019, here was where I was introduced to printmaking and sparked my love for typography.
+Prior to my post-secondary education, I attended two separate pre-college art programs throughout high school.
+In 2018, I learned command of graphic design, figure drawing, and painting at Monserrat College of Art.
+At the Maine College of Art and Design in 2019, I was introduced to printmaking and discovered my love of typography.

-After graduating high school, I entered into Sheridan College’s Art Fundamentals program, where I further was able to exemplify my broad skillset to my professors, mentors, and peers.
-At the end of year show, I was nominated for all five awards including 2D design, 3D design, drawing, drawing systems, and painting.
-On top of this, I was awarded 1st place for drawing systems and 2nd place for 2D design.
+After high school, I enrolled in Sheridan College’s Art Fundamentals program, where I was able to demonstrate my broad skillset to my professors, mentors, and peers.
+At the end-of-year showcase, I received nominations for all five awards including 2D design, 3D design, drawing, drawing systems, and painting.
+I was awarded 1st place for drawing systems and 2nd place for 2D design.

-Along with these academic achievement awards, two of my pieces from my 2D design course were selected to be exhibited in Sheridan College’s Remote: Art from the Pandemic exhibition.
-The selected pieces included a scientific drawing of a Double-crested cormorant, and an abstract alphabet with plated food.
+Along with these awards, two of my 2D design pieces were selected for Sheridan College’s Remote: Art from the Pandemic exhibition.
+The selected pieces included a scientific schematic of a Double-crested cormorant, and an abstract alphabet created using plated food.

 Double-Crested Cormorant (2020)